inib/SMUbot/docs/backend_api.md

 | POST | `/channels/{channel}/queue/{request_id}/priority` | Enable or disable priority for a request (admin). |
 | POST | `/channels/{channel}/queue/{request_id}/played` | Mark a request as played (admin). |

+Queue endpoints that accept `{request_id}` also recognize the keywords `top`, `previous`, `last`, and `random`, which resolve to the highest-priority pending request, most recently played entry, last pending entry, and a random pending entry respectively.
+These shortcuts allow admins to manage the queue without looking up numeric identifiers.

 ## Events
 | Method | Path | Description |
 |--------|------|-------------|